 The College intends to reopen fully for on-campus course delivery from September 2021.
 However, these are uncertain times and we may have to make adjustments to our normal arrangements for teaching, learning and assessment to implement government public health advice in order to protect the health and safety of staff, students and the public.
-As those adjustments may continue throughout your time with us, it is important that you understand what this may mean for the delivery of your programme in 2021/2022.
+As those adjustments may change throughout your time with us, it is important that you understand what this may mean for the delivery of your programme in 2021/2022.
 Please ensure you keep updated by referring to our information page available here

 Forget long hours in classrooms with textbooks – think practical skills applied in high-quality, career-specific surroundings.

 Exciting work experience and projects in the community will help link what you learn at college to real working environments.

 94% of our students go on to positive destinations once they leave us, whether it’s university, an apprenticeship, a higher-level course with us or their career of choice.

 We have some of the highest achievement rates for colleges in England - over 90% for 16 -18 year-olds.

 There's more to just being a student, with trips in the UK and abroad; you could be exploring art galleries in London, hiking and canoeing in France or watching musicals on Broadway in New York.
 There are projects in the community too, through our nationally-recognised social action projects, and work experience with local businesses.